 Is Disney World Open On Thanksgiving? | Holiday Travel Tips!

-Thanksgiving at Walt Disney World might sound like a great way to escape from the norms of watching football and a turkey dinner with family, but it's easy to wonder if Disney World is even going to be open on this popular holiday!
+Thanksgiving at Walt Disney World might sound like a great way to escape from the norms of watching football and having a turkey dinner with family, but it's easy to wonder if Disney World will eveng be open on this popular holiday!

-In this article we’ll detail if Disney World is open on Thanksgiving as well as some tips to keep in mind on your next holiday visit!
+In this guide, we’ll detail if Disney World is open on Thanksgiving as well as some tips to keep in mind on your next holiday visit!

 Questions We'll Answer About Disney World On Thanksgiving:

 - Is Walt Disney World Open On Thanksgiving?

 Is Walt Disney World Open On Thanksgiving?